 2014 Midlands Gastroenterology Society Travel Award to Ghana

 2015 British Society of Gastroenterology grant to establish an endoscopy training centre in Accra, Ghana

-Since 2010 I have a total of 18 publications plus a book chapter: papers in peer reviewed journals or published abstracts at national/international meetings
+Since 2010 I have had more than 20 publications plus a book chapter: papers in peer reviewed journals or published abstracts at national/international meetings:

 Variations In Adenoma Detection Rate And Cancer Detection Rate In Individuals From Different Ethnic Groups Undergoing Bowel Cancer Screening Colonoscopy.
 A. M. Verma, V. Lewin, A. P. Chilton, J. de Caestecker, A. Dixon, J. Jameson, P. Wurm, R. J. Robinson Gut 2014;63:Suppl 1 A122 doi:10.1136/gutjnl-2014-307263.263